What are Micro-CT Scanners?

 Do I Need To Be Qualified To Operate It?

-While specific qualifications may vary, operating Micro-CT typically requires training in its usage and understanding of imaging techniques.
+While specific qualifications may vary, operating Micro-CT requires safety knowledge, training in its usage, and an understanding of radiography imaging techniques.

 Are CT Images In Color?